 - There are also a lot of issues with homeless street children.
 There are organizations in Nepal that work towards the improvement of their lifestyle but some are corrupt or simply unqualified to make a mere difference.

 - Many tourists might find themselves showing love and support to the beggars but don’t fall for their story every single time.

 - The unfortunate side effect is that tourists are often taken advantage of without even knowing.

 - The number of beggars in Nepal is shocking.
 Some are professionals who can be laughable but it’s true.
 You may hardly see a Nepali begging, almost all of them come from India.

 - And don’t give money or sealed food to street children because more often than not, they will end up selling back the food and use the money to buy drugs.

 7. Food Behavior – Do’s and Don’ts

-- Most of the Nepalese eat with their hands and don’t feel comfortable eating with a fork, knife, and spoon.
-They use their right hand for eating and left hand is used for toilet hygiene purposes.
+- Most Nepalese eat with their hands and don’t feel comfortable eating with a fork, knife, and spoon.
+They use their right hand for eating and their left hand is used for toilet hygiene purposes.

 - You will be shown a distinct place to wash your hands and face before and after meals.

 - The plate placed towards you will be considered as only yours once you start eating, you don’t share or offer this food to anyone else.
 Do eat everything that is put in front of you.